codybrom/DissapointmentClock/README.md

 ## Usage

 1. Open the specific website configured in the extension.
-2. The header with the countdown timer will be displayed.
-3. The timer will automatically start counting.
+2. The countdown timer will automatically start counting.
-4. Use the "Pause" button to pause the timer and "Resume" to continue.
+3. Use the Pause/Resume button to take a break, or the Restart button to start over.
-5. Use the "Restart" button to reset the timer.
-6. The messages and colors will change based on the elapsed time.
+5. The messages and colors will change based on the elapsed time.

 ## Customization

 To customize the extension, follow these steps:

-1. Click on the extension icon in the Chrome toolbar.
+1. Left-click on the extension icon in your toolbar or right-click and select Options
-2. Click on "Options" to open the options page.
-3. Modify the desired fields:
+2. Modify the desired fields:
-   - `Domain`: Specify the Domain (ie. example.com - no https://) where the extension should activate.
+   - `Domain`: Specify the domain of the website (ie. example.com - no https://) where the extension should activate.
-   - `Times`: Specify the duration in minutes for each message/color change.
+   - `Times`: Specify the duration in minutes (decimals okay) for each message/color change.
    - `Messages`: Customize the messages displayed based on elapsed time.
    - `Colors`: Customize the colors displayed based on elapsed time.
 4. Click on the "Save" button to save the configuration.